libp2p/docs/content/guides/getting-started/browser-to-browser.md

 - The `pubsub` service adds GossipSub protocol capabilities to the node.
 - `pubsubPeerDiscovery` depends on the `pubsub` service, and introduces the peer discovery mechanism.
 - When js-libp2p discovers a new peer (and its multiaddrs), it adds it to the peer store.
-The connection manager then will attempt to dial the newly discovered peer, if the current number of open connections is below the [configured minimum](https://github.com/libp2p/js-libp2p/blob/main/packages/libp2p/src/connection-manager/index.ts#L20-L31).
+The connection manager may attempt to dial the newly discovered peer, if the current number of open connections is below the [configured minimum](https://github.com/libp2p/js-libp2p/blob/main/packages/libp2p/src/connection-manager/index.ts#L20-L31).
 Learn more about the connection manager in [the docs](https://github.com/libp2p/js-libp2p/blob/main/doc/LIMITS.md).

 Next, open two browser tabs of the frontend, and you should see them connecting connected to each other within a couple of seconds 🎉.

 ## Summary

 If you have reached this far in the guide, well done!
-You learned about how to establish browser-to-browser connectivity with Libp2p and WebRTC and how Libp2p abstracts aspects of WebRTC like signaling and SDP exchange.
+You learned about how to establish browser-to-browser connectivity with libp2p and WebRTC and how libp2p abstracts aspects of WebRTC like signaling and SDP exchange.
 You also learned about js-libp2p's configuration options and concepts such as Peer IDs, Multiaddrs, and GossipSub.

 ## Final notes